-The eight and the four did a lot less well, and members of the four remember Noel Casey leaving the regatta in frustration [possibly with the ARA hierarchy rather than the crews – Ed.], which meant they had to fend for themselves.
+The eight did less well, and the four were fourth; members of the crew remember Noel Casey leaving the regatta in frustration before they had finished racing [possibly with the ARA hierarchy rather than the crews – Ed.], which meant they had to fend for themselves.

 National Championships (16-18 July 1983)